 This is the part that I found interesting.
 Generally, SAP SD processes rely upon copy controls to define how documents and data are copied from the source (i.e. Sales Order) to the destination (i.e. Delivery).
 However, there is no copy control from an Subcontracting PO to an SD Delivery.
 So, how does SAP know when and how to copy data between these two objects?

 The process uses what you could call a ‘Dummy’ Sales Document Type.
 As mentioned previously, the Subcontracting delivery keys off of a Purchase Order.
 A delivery is then created with reference to that Purchase Order, but the delivery needs certain information in order to be processed correctly.
 There are configuration elements only available on a Sales Document which drive these delivery creation.
 Delivery Basics like logistics defaults, pricing for freight, and partner determination have to come from somewhere.
 A Dummy Sales Document type is used to allow things like Copy Controls to be used for this unique process.

 I’m going to highlight the standard configuration as it exists within a standard S/4 HANA system.
 There are 4 key areas:

-- Assignment of the STO Delivery Type (LB) to the Delivering Plant
+- Assignment of the Subcontracting Delivery Type (LB) to the Delivering Plant

-- Assignment of the Default (Dummy) Sales Order Type (DL) to the STO Delivery Type
+- Assignment of the Default (Dummy) Sales Order Type (DL) to the Subcontracting Delivery Type

 - Configuration of the Default Order Type Setup (DL)